IanLuo/devne/t.md

 - [ ] reload configs with env
 - [ ] includes to share the nixpkgs of the current project
 - [ ] storage manage
+- [ ] reference for unit folder, so script can access what they want

 ## DONE